enyone/blog/_drafts/2017-01-07-Randomness-in-systems.md

 > _http://xkcd.com/221/_

-While its output being truly random above function is still quite unusable when unpredictability is needed and unpredictability is really needed.
+While its output being truly random above function is still quite unusable when unpredictability is needed and unpredictability is always needed.

 In computer system high enough unpredictability is often as useful as full unpredictability.
 It is only a matter of energy (or value $$$) needed to predict